dct2012/4wm/README.md

         killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa.
   * There may be a error with getoutputs, and trying to switch desktops.
+  * There is a issue with transient windows, and scrolling through many options.

 ***New Features***
   * Menu.